 - a.
 The following posts currently have access to a Soldo prepaid debit card(s):

 - i.
-Chief Executive Officer;
+Chief Executive Officer:

 - ii.
-Head of Engagement & Deputy CEO;
+Deputy CEO;

 - iii.
 Head of Business & Development;

 - iv.
-Opportunities Manager;
+Opportunities & Events Manager;

 - v.
-Digital & Communications Manager; and
+Communications Manager;

 - vi.
+Digital & Innovation Manager;

+- vii.
+Opportunities Coordinator (Sports Lead); and

+- viii.
 Medway Coordinator.

 - b.
+In addition, MedSoc currently have two Soldo cards.

-Individual card holders are responsible for the security of these cards, and the monthly reconciliation of their Soldo account, but the expectation is that reconciliation and paperwork will be completed in the Soldo App or the Web Dashboard as soon as the purchase is made. - c.
+- c.
+Individual card holders are responsible for the security of these cards, and the monthly reconciliation of their Soldo account, but the expectation is that reconciliation and paperwork will be completed in the Soldo App or the Web Dashboard as soon as the purchase is made.

+- d.
 As prepaid debit cards, cardholders do not have a specific credit limit on cards, but the available funds are managed by the three senior staff according to anticipated need.
-All users have sight of this on the Soldo App and Web Dashboard. - d.
+All users have sight of this on the Soldo App and Web Dashboard.

+- e.
 Process for Soldo expenditure: - i.
 If you are the cardholder, and the expenditure is both from your budget and within your authorisation limit then advance approval is not required.
 However, a monthly review will be conducted to review all expenditure. - ii.
 If one of the above does not apply, then appropriate authorisation shall be required before payment is made.